052223-java-angular/McLean-p1-Frontend/README.md

-# P0 - Pair Programming eCommerce Project
+# P1 - The Planetary Full Stack Application

 ## Introduction

-This is a Java-based command-line interface (CLI) eCommerce application.
-The application will be primarily built using Java and will utilize a PostgreSQL database to store product and user information.
+This application will primarily be built using Angular framework for frontend and Spring Boot framework for backend.
+The full stack application will be built on the foundation of Java, HTML, CSS and JavaScript in conjuction with TypeScript and will utilize a PostgreSQL database to store user information, preferences and comments.

 ## User Stories

-- **As a user**, I want to register an account so that I can have a personalized shopping experience.
+- **As a user**, I want to register an account so that I can have a personalized learning experience.
-- **As a user**, I want to log in to my account so that I can access my shopping cart and order history.
+- **As a user**, I want to log in to my account so that I can access my personal notes and saved data.
-- **As a user**, I want to browse through products only when logging in.
+- **As a user**, I want to store geolocation data for preferences and study.
-- **As a user**, I want to search for products by name, category, or price range so that I can find what I'm looking for.
+- **As a user**, I want to save important dates to review at a later time.
-- **As a user**, I want to add products to my shopping cart so that I can purchase them later.
+- **As a user**, I want to add favorites attributed to planets for note keeping and tracking thoughts.
-- **As a user**, I want to modify the quantity or remove items from my cart so that I can make changes before finalizing the purchase.
+- **As a user**, I want to create comments available for view by all users.
-- **As a user**, I want to check out and pay for my order securely so that my personal and financial information is safe.
+- **As a user**, I want to check out and pay for my subscription securely so that my personal and financial information is safe.
-- **As a user**, I want to review my order history so that I can keep track of my purchases.
+- **As a user**, I want to review my subscription history so that I can keep track of my monthly payments.
-- **As a user**, I want to rate and review products so that I can share my experience with other users.
-- **As a user**, I want to view ratings and reviews from other users so that I can make informed buying decisions.

 ## MVP (Minimum Viable Product)

-- User registration and login
+- Secure user registration and login
-- Browsing and searching for products
+- Storing geolocation data
+- Saving important dates to review
-- Adding products to a shopping cart
+- Adding favorites with notes
-- Modifying the shopping cart
+- Comment section
-- Secure payment process
+- Secure checkout
-- Order history
+- Subscription history
-- Product rating and reviewing

 ## Stretch Goals

-- Implementing a recommendation system based on user's previous purchases
+- Implementing an algorithm to sort comments based on date and relevancy to user
-- Adding an admin role that can add, remove, or modify products
+- Adding an admin role that can add, remove, or modify comments
-- Implementing promotional codes and discounts
-- Adding a wish list feature
+- Implementing constellation system to provide user with conjunction information

 ## Tech Stacks

+- **Public API**: An API will be used to generate data for the user at the frontend.
+- **Angular**: The main framework used for building the application's frontend.
+- **Spring Boot**: The framework used for building the application's backend.
+- **TypeScript**: A framework built on JavaScript used for building the application's frontend.
+- **JavaScript**: The programming language used to add dynamic features on the application's frontend.
+- **CSS**: The programming language used for adding style to the application's frontend.
+- **HTML**: The markup language used for building the application's frontend.
-- **Java**: The main programming language used for building the application.
+- **Java**: The foundational programming language used for building the application's backend.
 - **PostgreSQL**: Used as the database to store user, product, and order data.
 - **Maven or Gradle**: Used for managing project dependencies.
-- **JUnit**: A testing framework for Java applications, used to ensure our code works as expected.
 - **Log4j**: A logging utility for debugging purposes.
 - **JDBC (Java Database Connectivity)**: An API for connecting and executing queries on the database.
 - **BCrypt**: A Java library for hashing and checking passwords for security.